 E. Officers Appointment/elections of officers will be in May, with requests/nominations in April.
 June and July will be transition months where the previous officers will train the new officers, if needed.
 Duties will start immediately.
 All elected positions held must be a member in good standing for at least one year, or by a special vote of the board.

-1. President Duties include, but are not limited to: Officiate the meetings and other functions of the group, including science fairs, seminars, graduations, and the like.
-Be a representative of the group at any outside function, and be a general liaison between the community and the group.
+1. President Duties include but are not limited to: Officiate the meetings and other functions of the group, including science fairs, seminars, graduations, and the like.
+Be a representative of the group at any outside function and be a general liaison between the community and the group.
 Respond to all public Facebook inquiries and email inquiries from non-members.
 When the secretary provides the president with the bio on new members, send them an invite to join ‘secret’ Facebook page and post welcome announcement on ‘secret’ Facebook page.
 When secretary announces website has been updated with monthly meeting highlights, create events for next meeting on both our public and ‘secret’ Facebook pages.

-4. Secretary Providing blank copies of the bylaws, membership forms and photo release forms to potential members; Collecting and logging membership applications, photo release forms and dues; forwarding all dues to the treasurer to deposit; Maintaining the list of members and publishing a current directory every October or November* (No members should be added to the current membership list until dues have been paid); Updating the group with new member information via the e-mail loop when a new family joins H.C.H.E. after the annual directory has been published; Maintaining the private e-mail communication loop; Writing all letters from the group; Maintaining a file of minutes, press releases and newsletters, as well as any other pertinent home school documents such as copies of the current by-laws; The secretary will also maintain a file of any other useful information, such as scholarships, etc. Taking notes at the monthly meeting. (or delegate if secretary will be absent.)
+4. Secretary Providing current copies of the bylaws and membership forms to potential members; Collecting and logging membership applications and dues; forwarding all dues to the treasurer to deposit; Maintaining the list of members and compiling a current directory every October or November* (No members should be added to the current membership list until dues have been paid); Upload the Membership List (.pdf doc) to our secret Facebook page; Maintain our secret Facebook member list by removing members that leave the group.
+Writing all letters from the group; Maintaining a file of agendas, minutes, press releases and newsletters, as well as any other pertinent home school documents such as copies of the current by-laws; The secretary will also maintain a file of any other useful information, such as scholarships, etc. Taking notes at the monthly meeting. (or delegate if secretary will be absent.)
 Create meeting minutes and email them to the board members.
 Update the hchegroup.com website with the meeting highlights and details for the next monthly meeting.
 Update website ‘Prayer Reequest’ and ‘Upcoming Events’ pages.
 On our secret Facebook page, post a link to the ‘Meeting Highlights’ website page for members to view.

 *The membership directory may be prepared by another member who works closely with the secretary for current information.

-2. Public Relations Duties include, but are not limited to: Informing the general public of regularly scheduled meetings, special events, seminars, etc., through the use of news releases, posters, announcements and other similar notices for all available media, a copy of which is to be given to the Secretary.
+F. Support Positions 1.
+Public Relations Duties include but are not limited to: Informing the general public of regularly scheduled meetings, special events, seminars, etc., through the use of news releases, posters, announcements and other similar notices for all available media, a copy of which is to be given to the Secretary.

-3. Legal Information Coordinator Duties include, but are not limited to: Keeping HCHE informed of the Arizona Compulsory School Attendance Laws and any relevant bills introduced in the state legislator or federal government, as informed via H.S.L.D.A.
+2. Legal Information Coordinator Duties include but are not limited to: Keeping HCHE informed of the Arizona Compulsory School Attendance Laws and any relevant bills introduced in the state legislator or federal government, as informed via H.S.L.D.A.

-4. Refreshment Coordinator Duties include, but are not limited: Coordinating refreshments for the meetings.
+3. Refreshment Coordinator Duties include but are not limited: Coordinating refreshments for the meetings.

 All monies should be deposited in an account requiring one signature for withdrawal.